JL-14/famous-vikings-game/README.md

 - The idea, concept, and content for the website came from me (Jorgen Lovbakke).

+- The outline of the README document has been taken from my earlier README.md from the Viking Experience website, published through GitHub Pages.

 - In developing the idea and concept, I consulted "The Children of Ash and Elm -A History of the Vikings" by Neil Price, published in 2022 by Penguin Books, and the Heimskringla -Snorre's sagas of the Viking kings, the version consulted was published in Norwegian in 1998 by Gyldendal Publishers.

 - Inspiration for the use of a fixed background image came from the Code Institute's 'Love Running' project.